 Remember my friend that is making money by renting out the spare bedrooms in his apartment?
 That is passive income.
 It is money that he earns each month with little to no time investment.

 Sure it takes time to find new roommates, but only a few days or so.
 Imagine spending a week looking for someone to move in, and then that person stays and lives with you for a year.
 That’s 12 months of passive income for a week’s worth of effort.

 Some forms of income are more passive than others.
 This site, for example, generates income when someone visits the page and clicks on an ad or uses one of my affiliate links.
 It’s not a lot of income at the moment, but it’s something.

-Start a blog with WordPress if you haven’t already.
-Even if you don’t live in Japan, you can begin documenting your journey, and creating a resource that could potentially earn you money in the future.
-Best of all, it’s free to start one!
+Start a blog or YouTube channel if you haven’t already.
+Even if you don’t live in Japan, you can begin documenting your journey, and creating resources that could potentially earn you money in the future.
+Best of all, it’s free to start them!

 Right now I make enough money from this site to cover a few of my bills.
 At the same time, I help out people around the world by sharing information and advice on what it’s like living in Japan.
 It’s a win-win situation for both my readers and me.
 But, the main point is that creating content such as websites, videos, ebooks, etc. are ways to generate passive income.

 Once you produce such resources, there’s a possibility you’ll receive income from them for years in the future.

 There are many online and offline methods for generating passive income.
 I’d like to look into and share some of them together on this blog over the course of the year.
 Prime Minister Abe says that Japan is committed to increasing the number of skilled foreigners in the workforce.
 This will certainly change the economy and open up opportunities that we cannot yet fully imagine.